NREL/EnergyPlus/design/FY2021/NFP-Fast_gFunc_Calc_cpgfunction.md

 coordinates, is no more complicated than this:
 `{"x": [1, 2, 3, 4], "y": [1, 2, 3, 4]}`.
 This is basically just csv data.
 In the foreseeable future, there will be nothing more input that these coordinates.
-This dependency could be eliminated.
-Although, this is a relatively small dependency, should effort be put into eliminating this dependency by August?

 #### Boost functions

-The boost functions made use of are[Gauss-Kronrod Quadrature](https://www.boost.org/doc/libs/1_71_0/libs/math/doc/html/math_toolkit/gauss_kronrod.html) and [thread pool](https://www.boost.org/doc/libs/1_76_0/doc/html/boost_asio/reference/thread_pool.html).
+The boost functions made use of are [Gauss-Kronrod Quadrature](https://www.boost.org/doc/libs/1_71_0/libs/math/doc/html/math_toolkit/gauss_kronrod.html) and [thread pool](https://www.boost.org/doc/libs/1_76_0/doc/html/boost_asio/reference/thread_pool.html).
 The quadrature integration is performed to compute the integration of the finite line source.
 The thread pool was being removed and replaced by `BLAS` linear algebra routines.
 Although, it was found that 1) `EnergyPlus` has a goal